 On Saturday evening you get all dressed up and you go to church, in the middle of the night.
 No worries, everyone is roaming the streets, going to or getting back from the church with the holy light.
 After this, you go home and you have the most awaited feast.
 With your family.

-On the Easter Sunday, you are supposed to spend it at home with your family.
+On Easter Sunday, you are supposed to spend it at home with your family.
 I always found this boring.
-Or you go visit your family if you are far away from home.
+Or you go to visit your family if you are far away from home.
 Hence, the saying “I go home for Easter”.
 On the 2nd day, You go and visit the extended family.
 Your godfathers, grandmas, dogs, stuff like that.
 You eat some more at their place.